Copper Mining

 Copper mining has left one of the most persistent environmental legacies in the Jordan River Watershed.
 While mining activity itself ended decades ago, large volumes of mine waste and tailings generated during operations were never fully contained or remediated.
 These materials continue to release metals into the watershed, making mine tailings the most significant ongoing source of water quality contamination today.

-Water feeding into the Jordan River has tested at copper levels more than 300 times higher than the provincial guideline for freshwater aquatic life (2 µg/L), with contamination continuing downstream to the ocean.
+Testing has found copper levels in water feeding into the Jordan River at more than 300 times the provincial guideline for freshwater aquatic life (2 µg/L).
+That contamination continues downstream until the river discharges into the ocean at a popular surf spot.

 While the full implications for public health are not yet clear, ongoing exposure to elevated copper levels is concerning.
 It’s why we need to take action, now.